1. Dirty Dancing (1987)

 5. Flashdance (1983)

 What Flashdance is all about: Blue-collar worker Alex Owens (Jennifer Beals) welds steel by day and enjoys exotic dancing at night.
 She dreams of becoming a ballet dancer at a prestigious performance school.
 But will her lack of formal training ruin her fantasies?
-If you can stomach the idea of Jennifer Beals as a steel welding stripper, Flashdance packs in enough feisty dance scenes and early-80s power ballads to warrant a place in your affections.
-Hugely successful at the time, the perms may be a bit dated but the scintillating dancing on show still impresses.
+Flashdance also includes a host of early-80s power ballads.
+Hugely successful at the time, the perms may be a bit dated but the scintillating dancing on show in the film still impresses.

 Types of dance displayed in Flashdance: Exotic dance, pole dancing and ballet dancing.

 6. Chicago (2002)

 What Chicago is all about: A tale of murder and sleaze, Rob Marshall’s 2002 version of the hit Broadway musical Chicago contains some highly memorable dance scenes.
 Following the pursuit of fame at all costs, the movie sees Velma Kelly (Catherine Zeta-Jones) and Roxie Hart (Renee Zellweger) battle it out to become the nation’s sweetheart, as lawyer Billy Flynn (Richard Gere) fans the flames.
 It’s a bold and colourful film that is sure to unleash the tap dancer in you.

 Types of dance displayed in Chicago: Tap dancing, cabaret dancing and tango dancing.

 7. Billy Elliot (2000)